 While many oral health interventions have been developed to reduce the incidence of caries, even the most successful programs have limited effectiveness in high risk children.
 The delivery and receipt of proper preventive oral healthcare involves social and environmental factors that operate on individual, family, and community levels.
 Multi-level interventions recognize the need to target these levels simultaneously but multi-level oral health interventions for the primary prevention of dental caries are lacking.

 COordinated Oral health Promotion (CO-OP) Chicago is one of nine studies in the Oral Health Disparities and Inequities Research Consortium, and one of four studies selected to test oral health interventions.
 The Consortium, funded by the National Institute of Dental and Craniofacial Research Consortium, aims to reduce inequities in access to care and oral health disparities of U.S. children.
 Consortium studies are supported by a single data coordinating center.

 CO-OP Chicago brings together a team of clinical pediatricians and dentists, researchers, health psychologists, and policy experts to rigorously test the ability of an oral health promotion intervention to improve child and family oral health.
 The primary intervention is family-focused education and support from community health workers (CHWs); this intervention will be applied in a range of settings to determine which settings, or combination of settings, result in the best outcomes.

-The aim of the UH2 Phase is to formalize partnerships and finalize study design and protocol, including:
+The aim of the UH2 Phase was to formalize partnerships and finalize study design and protocol, including: